maryletteroa/mbr-bioinfo-scripts/README.md

 ### About
 This repository contains a collection of simple scripts used to parse and/or manipulate bioinformatics related datasets.

-### Underconstruction
+### Under construction
-A lot of these scripts are still under development or evolcing, so please use with caution.
+A lot of these scripts are still under development or evolving, so please use with caution.

-### Support
-For feedback, and troubleshooting, contact @MaryletteRoa (Twitter).